tech-ken/Edge-Computing/README.md

-# Edge-Computing-school project
+# Edge-Computing-school-project

-backend code to install into raspbery pi
+Backend code which needed to be installed into raspbery pi to run.

+The folder include the web app, machine learning model and some front-end stuff.

+This code is kept here for sample purpose, it might not work now.